yiisoft/rbac-cycle-db/README.md

     database: $database,
 );
 /** @var RuleFactoryInterface $rulesContainer */
-$manager = new Manager(
+$manager = new TransactionalManagerDecorator(
+    new Manager(
         itemsStorage: $itemsStorage,
         assignmentsStorage: $assignmentsStorage,
         // Requires https://github.com/yiisoft/rbac-rules-container or other compatible factory.
         ruleFactory: $rulesContainer,
+    ),
 );
 $manager->addPermission(new Permission('posts.create'));
 ```

+> Note wrapping manager with decorator - it additionally provides database transactions to guarantee data integrity:

 > Note that it's not necessary to use both DB storages.
 Combining different implementations is possible.
 A quite popular
 > case is to manage items via [PHP files](https://github.com/yiisoft/rbac-php) while store assignments in database.

-> When at least 1 DB storage is connected, make sure to use `Manager` from this package, not from
-> [Yii RBAC](https://github.com/yiisoft/rbac), because it additionally provides database transactions to guarantee data
-> integrity.

 More examples can be found in [Yii RBAC](https://github.com/yiisoft/rbac) documentation.